ameya98/ExoticDataStructures/ExtendibleHashTable/README.md

 ExtendibleHashTable<KEY, VAL> eht(global_depth_initial, num_slots_per_bucket);
 ```
 By default, the initial global depth and number of slots per bucket are set as 0 and 3 respectively, if not passed to the constructor above.

+For a more thorough explanation of extendible hashing, see the original [paper](https://dl.acm.org/citation.cfm?doid=320083.320092) by R. Fagin et al.

 ### Class Methods
 The following examples assume a declaration of the form: